SparkyTheAlbino/picox/README.md

 - File operations: Upload, download, execute, and list files on Pi Pico
 - Stop current execution on device

+## Known issues
+- REPL can timeout on long operations such as sleep.
+Its in the nature of how it scans for the end
+- Line endings of files coming out can get a little strange. watch out if there are som extra spaces etc. Best bet is to ensure you always work in the same line endings
+- File operations do not include folder operations __yet__

 ## Installation
 Install via `pip`: